dustinlyons/nixos-config/README.md

 If you are using the starter with secrets, there are a few additional steps.

 #### 6a.
 Create a private Github repo to hold your secrets
 In Github, create a private `nix-secrets` repository.

-Then, change the `nix-secrets` input in the `flake.nix` to reference it.
+You'll enter this repo name during installation.

 #### 6b.
 Install keys
 Before generating your first build, these keys must exist in your `~/.ssh` directory.
 We provide a few helper commands to do this.